kazoner/Practical_Work_II_repository/README.md

 ### Actions
 -Added the basic structure to the web, the index.html file and integrated the styles.css file for this section.

 -Added the footer, the about.html file and integrated the styles.css for this section.

 -Added the contact.html file and integrated the styles.css for this section.

 -Added the degree.html file and integrated the styles.css for this section.

 -Added the net.html file and integrated the styles.css for this section.

+-Added the fce.html file and integrated the style.css for this section.ad